-\ If you want to communicate between two or more computers, you need to configure all these computers in exactly the same way.
-This means that you need to enter the same Network name (SSID) and the same Network key on all computers as on the first computer you configure.
+If you want to communicate between two or more computers, you need to configure all these computers the exact same way.
+This means that you need to enter the same Network name and the same Network key on all computers as on the first computer you configure.

-in France, only channels 10 and 11 are legally allowed when using WLAN outdoors.
-This means that channel selection will be required when using WLAN outdoors in France.

-For more information on channel selection, see the Wireless LAN Regulations leaflet and the Channel Selection leaflet.
+In France, only channels 10 and 11 are legally allowed when using WLAN.
+For more information, see the Wireless LAN Regulations leaflet.